ccappelle/pyrosim/README.md

   This should bring up an OpenGL window displaying an empty, virtual world.
   The window will close on its own after a few seconds.

+### Next steps.

-3. Now you can start making robots [here](https://www.reddit.com/r/ludobots/wiki/pyrosim/simulation), starting at step #3.
+Now you can start making robots [here](https://www.reddit.com/r/ludobots/wiki/pyrosim/simulation), starting at step #3.